StackStorm/st2/pants-plugins/README.md

 This plugin also wires up pants so that the `lint` goal runs additional api spec validation on `st2common/st2common/openapi.yaml` with something like `./pants lint st2common/st2common/openapi.yaml`.

+### `sample_conf` plugin

+This plugin wires up pants to make sure `conf/st2.conf.sample` gets regenerated whenever the source files change.
+Now, whenever someone runs the `fmt` goal (eg `./pants fmt conf/st2.conf.sample`), the sample will be regenerated if any of the files used to generate it have changed.
+Also, running the `lint` goal will fail if the sample needs to be regenerated.

 ### `schemas` plugin